gradle/gradle/design-docs/testing-toolkit.md

 - Executed tasks and skipped tasks should be calculated using progress events generated by the tooling API, rather than scraping the output.

+### Test cases

+* Change test cases above to verify:
+    * Standard output retrieved from `GradleRunner` contains `println` or log message.
+    * Standard error retrieved from `GradleRunner` contains error message.
+* A build can be executed with more than one task.
+    * Tasks that are marked SKIPPED, UP-TO-DATE or FAILED can be retrieved as skipped tasks from `GradleRunner`.
+    * All successful, failed or skipped tasks can be retrieved as executed tasks from `GradleRunner`.
+* A build that has `buildSrc` project does not list executed tasks from that project when retrieved from `GradleRunner`.

 ## Story: JUnit test adapter

 An abstract class that simplifies the use of the test-kit through the test framework JUnit.